Johnson and Friends: Production

-At this point, Ian Munro and John Patterson had begun work on Boffins, and there were no new episodes of Johnson and Friends produced until 1994, when Film Australia entered into an agreement with Fuji Eight Co Ltd following the success of the program on Japanese television, to coproduce a third series of 26 episodes.
+At this point, Ian Munro and John Patterson had begun work on Boffins, and there were no new episodes of Johnson and Friends produced until 1994, when Film Australia entered into an agreement with Fuji Eight Company Ltd. following the success of the program on Japanese television, to coproduce a third series of 26 episodes.
 Avalon Studios in New Zealand and the ABC also invested in this series.
 Avalon provided shooting facilities and this series was shot in New Zealand.
 Budding director David Ogilvy, who is now a successful drama producer and writer, was brought on to assist Ian Munro with the shoot, when he was required back in Australia.

 Several stage shows based on Johnson and Friends began touring around Australia, utilising Chris Neal's songs, voiceovers of the cast and the real television costumes.
 The shows were written by John Patterson and directed by Ian Munro.
 These shows ran from 1994 until 1999, with Johnson himself making many appearances within standalone ABC for Kids variety shows.
 Both Munro and Patterson were involved with the Johnson skits featured in these stage productions.

 In 1995, after a successful sale in 1994 to the Fox Children's Network (resulting in an American revoice of the series) - a fourth series was commissioned and was shot at Avalon again.
 This series was produced by Film Australia in association with WQED Pittsburgh and Fox Children's Network.
 Fox paid the full budget for this series and as such had a lot of creative control, though, they left John Patterson and Ian Munro to do their craft, and not much was changed from their original concepts.
 These episodes aired in the US from 1995 until 1996 and began airing in Australia on the ABC in 1997.
 It is not known if this series was shown elsewhere.

 In the late 1990s, an animated pilot for a spin-off series was produced and directed by Ian Munro.
 It was to be entitled 'Diesel and Delilah'.
 A 2 minute animation was produced featuring Diesel and Michael's cat Delilah.
 Doug Scroope and Katrina Sedgwick provided the voices.
 Little is known about the production and nothing eventuated from it after the pilot was produced.

 Despite plans for additional episodes and further Johnson productions, the series came to a halt due to complications with FOX.
 Though merchandising was still available, and the stage shows continued to run for many years after that.
 The show was rerun on the ABC until 2002.